dlemire60/openc2-oif-orchestrator/docs/WALKTHROUGH.md

 1. Click the `REGISTER` button at bottom right to complete the device registration.

-The screenshots shows the registered devices list and device editing dialog:
+The screenshots below show the registered devices list and device editing dialog:

 ![Orchestrator Registered Devices List](images/oif-orch-dev-reg-screen.png)